Navi-gators undergraduate education program

 Navi-Gators

-• Minimum Commitment: Participants are required to commit to at least two consecutive semesters, with many students choosing to engage for multiple years to gain deeper experience.
+• Commit to at least two semesters: Participants are required to commit to at least two consecutive semesters, with many students choosing to engage for multiple years to gain deeper experience.

 • Volunteering Hours: Students are expected to dedicate approximately six hours per week to volunteering, ensuring a meaningful contribution while balancing academic responsibilities.